mehrabhamidi/distances-matrix/docs/index.md

       * start - The starting position of the region in the chromosome.
       * end - The ending position of the region in the chromosome.

+    * **mutational_catalogs**:	A list of data.frames.
+Each data.frame contains the mutational catalogue in a specific cancer and must have the following columns:
+      * subject_id - Defines the id of the subject for which the mutation is recorded (e.g. ICGC donor-id or sample-id).
+      * chr - The name of the chromosome (one of chr1, chr2, ..., chrX, chrY or chrM).
+      * pos - The position of the mutation in the chromosome.
+      * cancer - The cancer type of the mutational catalogue.